airhadoken/airhadoken.github.io/_posts/2017-02-14-canjs-nodelists-in-depth.md

     nodeLists.register(nodeList, null, parentSectionNodeList || true, state.directlyNested);
 ```

-`parentSectionNodeList` contains the node in the parent Stache rendering where the partial was called.  `nodeList = [this]` is now a nodeList containing the node for `&#x28;&#x28;foo}}`.
+`parentSectionNodeList` contains the node in the parent Stache rendering where the partial was called.  `nodeList = [this]` is now a nodeList containing the node for `{​{foo}}`.
 So you can see that the registration of the lookup expression is a child of the partial.
 If the partial were later removed completely from the surrounding template, all of the nodes we're currently constructing would have to be unregistered and moved.  `state.directlyNested` is true here because we want the content of the rendered partial to completely replace any placeholder nodes.

 Most of the function is now spent setting up a compute, but then we have to actually set up the rendering.
 That is accomplished by using the library functions in [can-view-live](https://github.com/canjs/can-view-live), in this case one to render plain text: